This overnight French toast casserole is one of the tastiest cooked breakfasts and is actually really simple to make.

 - Add the egg mix over the top and push down on the bread to encourage it to soak up the mix.

-- Place in preheated oven and cook for 30-40 minutes or until egg is cooked and the top is golden brown.
+- Place into the preheated oven and cook for 30-40 minutes or until the egg is cooked and the top is golden brown.

 - An overnight French toast casserole is great as you do almost all the work night before.
 If you have anything else to go with it see if you can prepare this, so all you have to do is bake and serve.